The Virtual Adventure is FREE and runs for 5 weeks in Term 4

 Parents can sign up to receive weekly emails with tips and ideas to help their child and integrate healthy habits into their family too.

-How does our class team move around the Challenge course?
+How does our class team move around the Virtual Adventure course?

 - time spent doing "huff and puff" activity

 Students can enter their own daily information into their profiles, or if you have younger students you can easily enter 1 set of data for the whole class.

 What support will we get over the course of the Virtual Adventure?